asterics/gesture_mouse/README.md

 4. Install packages `pip install -r requirements.txt`

 ## Running Gesture Mouse
+### Starting the application
 - `python gui.py` to start gui (Linux: `sudo ./venv/bin/python3.10 gui.py`)
 - `Alt+1` to toggle mouse controlled by python or system.
 - `Esc` to turn off program.
 (Used if you lose control over mouse)

+Alternatively you can just run "gui.exe"

 ## Creating an exe distribution
 To create a distribution folder wich includes all necessery .dll and an executable one can use PyInstaller([https://pyinstaller.org](https://pyinstaller.org)).